How To Grow Potatoes with Potato Recipes

 - The main crop yields the largest amount of potatoes.

-You have a choice of specially made potato barrels, large pot or buckets or even large supermarket bags.
+You have a choice of specially made barrels, large pot or buckets or even large supermarket bags.

 If this is your first time planting potatoes I would recommend you find something in your garden that you can use for free.